mazuryv/Staff/README.md

 # Staff
-My first experience with Angular
+My first experience with Angular and Enity Framework